 If you quit your job because you have no other options for childcare, we are required by law to determine if you have “good cause” for quitting because generally you must be able and available to work.

 Disability and Paid Family Leave

-You have the right to apply and file a claim for unemployment and disability benefits at the same time, but you can only collect payments under one benefit program at a time.
-You’re encouraged to file a claim under one program based on your circumstances or file under both programs if you are unsure of which program is most appropriate.
-The EDD will review the facts and determine your eligibility for the appropriate program.
+No. You can file a claim for unemployment and disability benefits at the same time, but you can only collect payments under one benefit program at a time.
+If you are unsure which program to apply for, you can apply for both programs.
+We will review your eligibility for each program.

 Yes.
-If your employer shuts down operations or reduces hours for workers while you are on your disability claim, you may apply for unemployment benefits at that time.
-The EDD will help determine the start of your Unemployment Insurance claim as long as you meet all other eligibility requirements.
+If your employer shuts down operations or reduces hours for workers while you are on your disability claim, you can apply for unemployment benefits at that time.
+We will help decide the start of your unemployment claim, as long as you meet all other eligibility requirements.

 Yes.
-If you have a family member who becomes sick while you are out of work, you can apply for a Paid Family Leave claim which can provide a higher benefit amount if you’re eligible.
-A medical certification is required to substantiate your family member’s illness.
-If you are approved for a Paid Family Leave claim, your Unemployment Insurance (UI) claim will be suspended.
-If you complete your Paid Family Leave claim and remain unemployed, you may then return to the remainder of your UI claim benefits as long as you remain out of work and otherwise eligible.
-You will need to reapply to reopen your UI claim.
+If you or a family member gets sick while you are on an unemployment claim, you can apply for disability or Paid Family Leave benefits, which may have a higher benefit amount if you are eligible.
+You must have a medical certification for the illness or need for caregiving.
+If you are approved for a Disability Insurance or Paid Family Leave claim, your unemployment claim will be put on hold.
+If you use all your disability benefits but are still unemployed, you can then collect the rest of your unemployment benefits as long as you are eligible.
+You will need to reopen your unemployment claim.

-Visit our Disability and Paid Family Leave FAQs for more information.
+Visit Disability and Paid Family Leave FAQs for more information.